grantsrb/cogmtc/README.md

         `seq_len`.
 This will make the context window larger without backpropping through the increased number of tokens.

+    "n_inner_loops": 1
+        the number of times to train on one collected iteration of data. this effectively repeats each epoch n times.
+Makes most sense to use when shuffling data order.
     "reset_trn_env": bool
         if true, the training environments are reset at the beginning of each collection.
 This ensures that the model never has to